mixologee/tirvandor/homebrewery-files/phb-homebrewery.md

 ---

-## SYSTEM REFERENCE DOCUMENT ATTRIBUTION
+## System Reference Document Attribution

 This work includes material taken from the **System Reference Document 5.1 ("SRD 5.1")** by Wizards of the Coast LLC, which is available at https://dnd.wizards.com/resources/systems-reference-document.